gsm1011/hadoop.admin/manuscript/chapter4.md

     put: org.apache.hadoop.hdfs.protocol.NSQuotaExceededException: The NameSpace quota (directories and files) of directory \verb|/user/hduser| is exceeded: quota=20 file count=141

-Set space quota of the current user’s home directory to be **100000000** with the following command:
+Set space quota of the current user's home directory to be **100000000** with the following command:

 	$ hadoop dfsadmin -setSpaceQuota 100000000 /user/hduser